dustinfast/aeye_typer/README.md

 ## TODO

-Mouse clicks not registered by vscode
+* Fix: Mouse clicks not registered by vscode